Polish School of Posters: Collections

 The largest and most complete private collection of Polish posters, dating from 1909 to the modern era, is the Rosenberg Poster Collection.
 The collection includes posters that were made during political oppression after the Second World War.
 In this environment of censorship and regulation, artists focused on the poster as a medium to express meaning and add color to the streets of post-war Poland.

 The largest state-owned collection of Polish posters is the Poster Museum at Wilanów.
-It is the world's oldest poster museum, founded in 1968, housed at the Wilanów Palace complex in Warsaw.
+It was founded in 1968 and is housed at the Wilanów Palace complex in Warsaw.